chef/chef-web-docs/chef_master/source/resource_apt_package.rst

 ``:install``
    Default.
 Install a package.
 If a version is specified, install the specified version of the package.

+``:lock``
+   Locks the apt package to a specific version.

+   New in Chef client 12.16

 ``:nothing``
    .. tag resources_common_actions_nothing